Skip to main content

 HIV Testing Clinics

 Anonymous and rapid HIV test available.
-No health card or appointment needed.
+No health card needed.
+No appointments are needed for most sites with the exception of David Braley Health Sciences Centre.
 You must register 15 minutes before clinic closes to be seen.

 Downtown